ibm-cloud-docs/ContinuousDelivery/toolchains_iam_security.md

 {:download: .download}

-# Managing user access to toolchains with Identity and Access Management
+# Managing user access to toolchains in resource groups
 {: #toolchains-iam-security}

 User access for toolchains in Cloud Foundry orgs is managed differently than user access to toolchains in resource groups.
-For more information about managing user access to toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#managing_access_orgs).
+For more information about managing user access to toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-cf-security).

 Toolchains that you create in your account might not be visible to other users by default.
 Access to toolchains in resource groups for users in your account is controlled by [{{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM)](/docs/services/iam?topic=iam-iamoverview).
 You can assign access to [new users](#toolchains-access-new-users) and [existing users](#toolchains-access-existing-users) in your account.